 Many of these objectives can be achieved into one high-yield day – ideally a Tuesday.
 However, several days on this rotation will provide a much more robust experience and understanding for the depth of the event review process.
 There are also other opportunities for further exposure to the field of safety and risk management.

+Confidentiality Statement:

+During this selective rotation, you will interact with highly sensitive information that may involve patients, families, non-physician colleagues, and physicians.
+Your legal obligation to confidentiality as a physician does not necessarily extend to all situations that you make encounter during this educational experience.
+In order to protect the privacy of those involved, you will be asked to sign a confidentiality statement in order to participate in the rotation.
+The Program Leadership has reviewed this statement and agrees with it.

 Contact: Lisa Scafidi (LScafidi@childrensnational.org)